ngrogg/kattis-solutions/README.md

 GroggR2 is my solution to the problem "R2", this one is in C++ </br>
 GroggBatterUp is my solution to the problem "Batter Up", this one is in C++ </br>
 GroggIBEM is my solution to the problem "I've been everywherem, man", this one is in C++ </br>
+GroggRatingProblem is my solution to the problem "Rating Problems", this one is in C++ </br>

 All solutions are in Python 3 unless noted otherwise! <br/>
 Please do not copy my solutions into Kattis!